-The Connecticut Family Medical Leave Act is an important maternity leave law for parents working in the Nutmeg State.
-The law provides up to 16 weeks of job protected leave for certain categories of workers based upon hours worked, size of the employer, and employer classifications.
+The first State of Connecticut maternity leave law to explore is the CT Family Medical Leave Act.
+This state-based maternity leave law provides up to 16 weeks of job protected leave during any 24 month period.
+The regulation applies to certain categories of workers based upon hours worked, size of the employer, and employer classifications.

 You may request this leave for a variety of reasons including:

 The 24 month period can be measured four ways: consecutive calendar years, any defined period of 24 consecutive months, a period measured beginning on your first day of leave, or a rolling 24 month period.

-CT FMLA requires that eligible workers be restored to the same position of employment, or a corresponding work role, with equivalent employment benefits.
+Connecticut FMLA requires that eligible workers be restored to the same position of employment, or a corresponding work role, with equivalent employment benefits.
 Employment benefits are the programs made available to employees, including group life, health, and disability insurance, sick leave and pensions.

 Notice that these “employment benefits” are restored upon returning to work?
 Restoration implies something was lost while on leave.
 Your time away from work may be unpaid, plus your expenses may rise sharply to cover the increase in premium costs for your health plan, and other coverage.
 This is a rather nasty surprise that can cripple many couples when it is least affordable.

 The Family Medical Leave Act (FMLA) is a federal law and applies to workers in every state, whereas this State of Connecticut maternity leave law applies to CT workers only.
 When an employee and/or employer are subject to both regulations, the leave runs concurrently.
 Some key differences are summarized in the table below.

 Length of Leave

 16 weeks in 24 months

 1,000 service hours in 12 months